-In other words: a fiduciary is someone who someone who acts on the best interest of their client to make investments.
-This is most often financial in nature, but it doesn’t have to be – board members are often fiduciaries for their company but do not offer any financial advice at all.
+In other words: a fiduciary is someone who acts in the best interest of their client when providing advice or making decisions.
+This is most often financial in nature, but it doesn’t have to be – board members are often fiduciaries for their company but typically do not offer any financial advice at all.

 Many fiduciaries are also financial advisors, but the two aren’t mutually exclusive.
-For example, a financial advisor who is NOT a fiduciary could recommend investments to their client that give them a bigger commission, even if they’re not the best fit for the client.
-A fiduciary would only recommend investments that are a best fit for the client.
+For example, a financial advisor who is NOT a fiduciary could recommend investments to their client that give them a bigger commission, even if those investments are not the best fit for their client.
+On the other hand, a fiduciary would only recommend investments that are a best fit for the client.

 How Do I Know if a Financial Advisor is a Fiduciary?

 The best way to verify if a financial advisor is a fiduciary is to look at their credentials.
-The Certified Financial Planner® (CFP®) designation is awarded to financial organizations that have certified as fiduciaries.
-You can look up any individual to see if they have received this designation – all of our advisors at GMFG are required to obtain this designation.
+The Certified Financial Planner® (CFP®) designation is awarded to financial organizations that have been certified as fiduciaries.
+You can look up any individual to see if they have received this designation – every advisor at GMFG is required to earn and maintain this designation.

 At Greater Midwest Financial Group, we have always strived to do what is best for our clients.
 We don’t need regulations to tell us how we should treat our clients.
 Our founder has been a CFP® since 1987 and we require all our advisors to obtain the CFP® designation.
 So, we applaud the enhanced client protection rules.
-You should be able to trust that any advice you receive will be from dedicated and educated professionals.
+You should be able to trust that any advice you receive will be from dedicated and educated professionals who will act in your best interests.
 Why would you want less?

 Our financial advisors at Greater Midwest Financial Group are committed to helping you balance your present and future finances so you can live comfortably and confidently well into the future.